 A communication service offered by CSPs can include a bundle of specific B2C, B2B, B2H or B2B2X type of services.
 Taking as an example the B2C type of services, a bundle could include: data (for mobile web browsing), voice (through 5G voice), and messaging (via Rich Communication Services).
 In this case, each one of the individual B2C may be fulfilled by different PDU connectivity services provided via corresponding PDU sessions.

+Tenant concept in management system indicates a group of communication service consumers, which can consume management capabilities provided by 3GPP management system.
+The tenant is considered as customer of B2B service category in this document.